Germany pours cold water on Macron's euro plan

 The MP noted that eight northern EU states, where the bloc's wealth is concentrated, shared his scepticism.

 He also said German voters shared it.
-He noted that 60 German MPs had voted no to the latest Greek bailout back in 2015 and said the EU should focus on border control, competition policy, and the digital single market instead of monetary union.
+He noted that dozens of German MPs had voted no to the latest Greek bailout and said the EU should focus on border control, competition policy, and the digital single market instead of monetary union.

-Even more cold water was poured onto Macron's plan from Jens Weidmann, the head of the Bundesbank, and a top candidate to replace Mario Draghi as the chief of the European Central Bank next year.
+Even more cold water poured onto Macron's plan from Jens Weidmann, the head of the Bundesbank, and a top candidate to replace Mario Draghi as the chief of the European Central Bank (ECB) next year.

 Replacing the ESM with an EMF would not fly because it would give EU officials the power to levy national funds for future bailouts, he said.

-"If this step would undermine the member states' existing right to have a say, it would have to be rejected because then liability and action would diverge – because it's the member states that are providing the guarantees for the risks taken by the ESM," Weidmann said in Berlin on Thursday.
+"If this step would undermine the member states' existing right to have a say, it would have to be rejected because then liability and action would diverge - because it's the member states that are providing the guarantees for the risks taken by the ESM," Weidmann said in Berlin on Thursday, according to the Reuters news agency.

-In related ideas, Germany is also pushing the ECB to crack down on non-performing loans, in a move that could raise costs for banks in southern Europe, whose lenders hold mountains of bad debt.
+In related ideas, Germany is pushing the ECB to crack down on non-performing loans - a move that could raise costs for banks in southern Europe, whose lenders hold mountains of bad debt.

 The problem is the worst in Greece, where 46.7 percent of loans look like they will never be repaid.
 Portugal stands at 17.8 percent and Italy at 12.3 percent.

-France's Macron unveiled his plan after Merkel formed a coalition with the less austere centre-left SPD party earlier this year.
+France's Macron unveiled his plan after Merkel formed a coalition with the less austere, centre-left SPD party earlier this year.

-They were meant to mark his arrival as a mover and shaker on the EU stage and to form the heart of Europe's political response to Brexit, which posed question marks on future EU integration.
+They were meant to mark his arrival as a mover and shaker on the EU stage and to form the core of Europe's political response to Brexit, which posed questions on future EU integration.

-They also went much further than the EDIS and the EMF, calling for a single eurozone budget that would be administered by the European Parliament and for the creation of a eurozone finance ministry in Brussels.
+Macron went further than the EDIS and the EMF, calling for a single eurozone budget that would be administered by the European Parliament and for the creation of a eurozone finance ministry in Brussels.

-The humbling of Macron aside, Germany's position risks deepening the EU's north-south divide at a time when it is already struggling with an east-west divide over rule of law in Hungary and Poland.
+The humbling of the French leader aside, Germany's position risks deepening the EU's north-south divide at a time when it is already struggling with an east-west divide over rule of law in Hungary and Poland.

-"Time is running out," to agree on a euro-reform model, European Commission vice-president Valdis Dombrovskis told German daily Handelsblatt this week.
+"Time is running out," to agree on a euro-reform model, commission vice-president Valdis Dombrovskis told German daily Handelsblatt this week.

 "What we need are concrete choices about how the combination of risk mitigation and risk sharing should look like," he said.

-Klaus Regling, the German head of the ESM also warned against the "risk of political inaction" despite the harsh lessons of the 2008 financial crisis.
+Klaus Regling, the head of the ESM, also warned against the "risk of political inaction" despite the harsh lessons of the 2008 financial crisis.

-The next step in Germany will be for Merkel to agree how to proceed with Olaf Scholz, the SPD's finance minister in the new grand coalition.
+The next step in Germany will be for Merkel to agree with Olaf Scholz, the SPD's finance minister in the new grand coalition, on what to do.

-Achim Post, the deputy head of the SPD, told the Reuters news agency on Thursday that his party still believed in Macron's "ambitious" proposals.
+Achim Post, the deputy head of the SPD, told the Reuters news agency on Thursday that his party still believed in Macron's proposals.

 "These clearly include courageous steps to strengthen the economic and monetary union, for example through an investment budget for the euro zone or the establishment of a parliamentary-controlled European Monetary Fund," he said.